 - The Anti Rom-com.
 My two favourite films in the whole wide world are Legally Blonde and The Devil Wears Prada, and I’m obsessed with Crazy Ex-Girlfriend.
 I’d love to find something for YA that takes all the fun and froth of a rom-com but flips it onto its head and shows the value of non-romantic love, whether that’s a powerful friendship, a passion you can’t shake, or just love for yourself.

 - MG adventures and quests.
 I’d love to find a fantasy adventure with secret magic, worlds to save and plucky heroes who win against the odds.
 But equally, I’d love a contemporary adventure – perhaps a survival story, or a contemporary treasure hunt where a group of children have to race against time and adults to win.

 - Things that go bump in the night.
 Whether it’s a YA horror or a genuinely chilling MG, send me something that I can only read with the lights on.

 - Engaging, thought-provoking non-fiction for MG readers that changes and challenges the way we view the world.
 Today’s children have a lot of big things to deal with, and anything that encourages them to think about the facts of our society in a creative and critical way is a big plus in my books.

 I’m also actively looking for underrepresented writers and illustrators.
 Research from BookTrust suggests that only 2% of children’s books published in the UK over the past 11 years has been from a British creator of colour.
 They aim to increase that to 10% by 2022, and I want my list to reflect that too, as well as work from LGBTQI+ and working class writers and illustrators.

-If you’d like to submit to Lydia, please send your submission to firstname.lastname@example.org to the attention of Lydia Silver.
+If you’d like to submit to Lydia, please send your submission to firstname.lastname@example.org.